-Join Richard Harrington for an in-depth discussion in this video Exporting a movie, part of Shooting a Time-Lapse Movie from a Window.
+Join Richard Harrington for an in-depth discussion in this video Exporting a movie, part of Time-Lapse Video: Shooting From a Window.

 …Now that we've got the images developed for…those three key states, let's take a look…at a few of the other images that…LRTimelapse tagged as being part of the transition.…Back here at the bottom of the window here for filtering, we're…going to set this to show all images that have a star rating.…That is, greater than or equal to one star.…You now see that we have some of those other night time states.…So, let's select the first night image and then choose the other…night time states and click Sync Settings, and I'll tell it to synchronize.…

 Looks pretty good.…And then we have our other daytime state.…And I'll choose that and click Sync Settings.…And we'll let that synchronize.…Okay, with those chosen, I now need to save that metadata back into the images.…So we'll select everything here, right-click and choose…Metadata > Save Metadata to Files and click Continue.…I can now hide Lightroom and switch back over…to LRTimelapse, where I need to reload the metadata.…This pulls it in and brought in those key frames.…

 In this course, Richard Harrington details the steps behind shooting great time-lapses from a window, including how to avoid window reflections and glare.
 The course also includes gear and file-format advice as well as tips for assembling the shots into a finished movie.

 This course was created by RHED Pixel.
 We're honored to host this training in our library

 - Polishing and assembling the shot in Photoshop

 - Polishing and assembling the shot in Lightroom

 - Fixing problems in post

 Time-Lapse Video: Hyperlapsewith Richard Harrington1h 33m Intermediate